Day of the Dead - Oaxaca 2019 - with Juliette Mills

 "It was a perfect mix of holiday and photography.
 Enjoyed our evenings at the restaurant where we would talk about our day over a few beers as well as getting feed back from Juliette on our progress and how to go forward.
 What started as an adventure turned into a great and memorable experience with Juliette being an amazing linker and teacher.
 Not only have I gained a few new friends, I feel I am a much better photographer!”
 Majid Algouneh, Thailand

-Monday 29th - Info/Lecture, discuss managing low light, movement and flash.
-Rule: No rules.
+Tuesday 29th - Info/Lecture.
 Afternoon - Oaxaca - Santo Domingo square - Church & Convent (houses museum of Oaxaca Culture).
 El Zocalo - main square, the cathedral and markets.

 Additional Notes: The framework of this trip is flexible, allowing for me to make the best of our time based on changing events, parades, fiestas and ‘comparsas’.